|Course #||Title||Credit Hours||Prerequisites|

 The Early Assurance Program with Temple/Geisinger Health System involves clinical training in years 3 and 4 at the Geisinger Health System Clinical Campus in Danville, PA.
 This affiliation is not open to transfer students.

-Juniata also offers a Lawrence Johnson Scholarship for a medical student at the University of Rochester School of Medicine and Dentistry.
-The scholarship pertains to 4 years and only one student can hold the scholarship at any one time as long as the student remains in good academic standing.
-The scholarship is open to current students and Juniata alumni.
-Minimum credentials for application are science and overall GPAs of 3.5 and 30 on the MCAT.
+Juniata also offers a 4 year Lawrence Johnson Scholarship for a medical student at the University of Rochester School of Medicine and Dentistry as long as the student remains in good academic standing.
+Only one student can hold the scholarship at any one time.
+The scholarship is open to current students and Juniata alumni applying during an eligible year and the recipient will be chosen by the Admissions Committee from the successful applicants that cycle.
+No special application process is required.
+Minimum credentials for scholarship recipients are science and overall GPAs of 3.5 and 30 on the MCAT.

 American Association of Colleges of Osteopathic Medicine - http://www.aacom.org/